-I recently found great comfort reading Steve Jobs, Warren Buffet, and Lady Gaga all said their greatest success and happiness has not been defined by what they said yes to, but by when they said NO. Since we all want joy and meaning in our work and lives, the holiday month is the perfect opportunity to remember we can find it in our NO.
+I recently found great comfort reading that Steve Jobs, Warren Buffet, and Lady Gaga all said their greatest success and happiness has not been defined by what they said yes to, but by what they said NO. Since we all want joy and meaning in our work and lives, the holiday month is the perfect opportunity to remember we can find it in our NO.

 Here are 5 reasons we can find joy in saying NO:

 When we say NO to one thing, it makes everything we say yes to stronger, full of intention and energy instead of guilt or dread.

 2. We Are More Open-Hearted

 When we say NO to what we think we should do and yes to what we choose to do, it comes from our hearts and we feel aligned instead of resentful.

 3. We Are More Present